 Columbia Green Technologies offers comprehensive green roof solutions for a variety of situations: extensive, semi-intensive and intensive roof gardens.
 Designers appreciate the flexibility to use trays or layered assemblies, as the project requirements dictate.
 Building owners love the single source ‘Roof to Green Roof’ warranty options provided through our roofing partners.
 Read more about our green roof products.

-Our roofing membrane partnerships allow us to offer single-source warranties on our assemblies.
-We partner with leading manufacturers of roofing materials to offer a complete solution for every type of roof construction.
+Our roofing membrane partnerships allow us to offer single-source warranties on our green roof assemblies.
+We partner with leading manufacturers of roofing materials to offer a complete green roof solution for every type of construction.
 Our products primarily sold through these partners.
 To read more about our partnerships and roofing options go to our partner page.

 Green roofs, also known as eco-roofs or vegetative roofs, are increasingly common.
 They are known as a great way to make a bleak space aesthetically pleasing, increasing property demand and value.
 However, there are other benefits that come from the implementation of green roofs.More Info >